anacem1977/new-portfolio/portfolio/README.md

 ### Front End
 - `/app.js` - Entry point for the application, signin/signup, basic API calls, routes to components.
-- `/src/components/` - To render each of the potfolio's components.
+- `/src/components/` - Render each of the potfolio's components.

 ---